ReviewMyContract.aiReview My Contract

 What to Do

 Use these FAQ items as a self-assessment checklist when reviewing any contract involving personal data: Have you determined whether GDPR, CCPA, HIPAA, or other frameworks apply?
 Is a DPA (or BAA for HIPAA) in place and properly structured?
 Have you addressed cross-border transfer mechanisms if EU data is involved?
 Are sub-processor controls, breach notification windows, and deletion timelines specified?
 Have you verified that the vendor's de-identification methodology actually meets the applicable standard?
+Have you confirmed which lawful basis applies to each processing activity and whether the DPA accurately reflects that basis?
 These questions form the minimum due diligence framework for any data-processing contract.

 Have a contract with privacy clauses?